VMGR-153: World War II

-Marine Utility Squadron 153 (VMJ-153) was commissioned on March 1, 1942 at Marine Corps Air Depot Miramar, San Diego, California.
+Marine Utility Squadron 153 (VMJ-153) was commissioned on March 1, 1942 at Camp Kearney, San Diego, California.

-VMJ-153 arrived overseas at Tontouta, New Caledonia on March 20, 1943, joining SCAT prior to the invasion of New Georgia.
+VMJ-153 arrived overseas at Tontouta, New Caledonia on March 20, 1943, joining Sthe South Pacific Combat Air Transport Command (SCAT) prior to the invasion of New Georgia.
 SCAT provided rapid transport of personnel and cargo, including munitions, food, replacement parts, and medical supplies, to and from forward areas.
 On rearward flights SCAT frequently provided aeromedical evacuation of wounded or sick personnel.
 These missions continued under MAG-25 and, until February 1945, Solomons Combat Air Transport Command, after the dissolution of SOPAC Combat Air Transport Command in July 1944.
 Like other Marine Corps utility squadrons in-theater, VMJ-153 was redesignated as a Marine Transport Squadron (VMR) on July 20, 1944.
 As a component of SCAT, VMR-153 received a Navy Unit Commendation for its operations in the South Pacific from December 1942 to July 1944.